thrasher-corp/gocryptotrader/cmd/documentation/README.md

 - Works off a configuration JSON file located at ``gocryptotrader/cmd/documentation/`` for future use with multiple repositories.
 - Automatically find the directory and file tree for the GoCryptoTrader source code and alert you of undocumented file systems which **need** to be updated.
 - Automatically find the template folder tree.
 - Fetch an updated contributor list and rank on pull request commit amount.
-Set the `GITHUB_TOKEN` env or use the `ghtoken` command line flag for optional authentication.
+Set the `GITHUB_TOKEN` environment variable or use the `ghtoken` command-line flag for optional authentication.
 - Sets up core folder docs for the root directory tree including **LICENSE** and **CONTRIBUTORS**

 ### config.json example